MI-AFP/tutorials/tutorials/10_elm-tea.md

 ## Subscriptions

-[Subscirptions](https://package.elm-lang.org/packages/elm/core/latest/Platform-Sub) are used to tell Elm that you want to be informed if something happend (e.g., web socket message or clock tick).
+[Subscirptions](https://package.elm-lang.org/packages/elm/core/latest/Platform-Sub) are used to tell Elm that we want to be informed if something happend (e.g., web socket message or clock tick).

 Here's an example of subscriptions defining that a message `Tick` with current time should be send to update function every 1000 milliseconds.